Areas / Local authorities / Pembrokeshire · local authority guide

 Prices by property type

-Median sold price by type across Pembrokeshire.
+Median sold price and share of the market, by type, across Pembrokeshire.

 The most-traded type in Pembrokeshire is detached (1,956 sales, median £305,000), which tends to set the tone of the area.
 Flats (£135,000) and houses (~£234,282) trade well apart, so the headline figure moves a lot with the mix of what's for sale.